 Buy a book that you already know very well in the language you want to learn and read it.
 Try to read it slow and understand as much as you can.
 If you don’t understand some of the words, try to guess their meaning from context and only look it up, if it comes up several times and you still don’t know what it means.
 Add this word to your study list!

-The most important thing about learning a language is that you are committed and try to get as much exposure to this language as possible.
-It definetly does NOT mean to burry yourself in front of your desk and study vocab and grammer for weeks and weeks.
+The most important thing about learning a foreign language is that you are committed and try to get as much exposure to this language as possible.
+It definitely does NOT mean to burry yourself in front of your desk and study vocabulary and grammar for weeks and weeks.
 Speak the language whenever possible and try not to be afraid of mistakes.
 The person you are speaking to will appreciate you effort and will think highly of you!

-I hope these 6 tips will help you to learn a foreign language in an interesting, interactive and practical way.
+I hope these 6 tips on how to learn a language in just weeks in an interesting, interactive and practical way were helpful to you.
 You will not learn stupid expressions from textbooks that you will never need, but words that you will use every single day while you study abroad and connect with local people there.